 Stock Photography – Can A Professional Photographer Make It Work?

 The world of stock photography has grown tenfold in the last few years, and the large print archives of the past have been replaced by even larger archives that contain millions of digital image files from professional and non-professional photographers alike.
-For some, this change has caused a lot of heartburn, while others see it as an opportunity unfolding in front of them.
+For some, this change has caused a lot of heartburn, while others see it as an opportunity unfolding in front of them in the stock photography industry.

 Today, the micro stock, or stock, industry is filling up with talented photographers, many of whom are choosing to work full-time at creating images on their terms and in a style that suits them so they can sell those images through one or many different stock agencies.
 If you consider the benefits of shooting stock alongside other work, it may become harder to dismiss it so easily.